Precise-Pangolins/greenfield/README.md

 4. Answering a question

 ### Quality Control and SLAs
-  -Time to First Paint: 0.5 seconds
+  - Time to First Paint: 0.5 seconds
-  -Time to First Meaningful Paint: 2.0 seconds
+  - Time to First Meaningful Paint: 2.0 seconds
-  -Time to Interactive: 2.5 seconds
+  - Time to Interactive: 2.5 seconds

 ## Getting Started